CodeHubOrg/node-grunt-workshop/11_minify/readme.md

             }
         }

-4. Update our webpage /client/index.html
+4. Update our webpage /client/index.html to use the minified version

         <script src="/js/client.min.js"></script>